 Building Excellent Schools Today (BEST) Emergency Grant

-Additionally, if the Governor declares, by executive order or proclamation, a disaster emergency in any area of the state pursuant to section 24-33.5-704 (4), C.R.S., the Division shall, as soon as possible following the declaration of the disaster emergency, contact each affected school facility in any area of the State in which the Governor declared the disaster emergency to assess any facility needs resulting from the declared disaster emergency.
+The Division has available an established amount of funding for public school facility emergencies.
+If an unanticipated event renders a significant portion or the entirety of a public school facility unusable for educational purposes, or poses an imminent threat to the health or safety of persons using the public school facility, that school may be eligible for a BEST Emergency Grant.
+Additionally, if the Governor declares by executive order or proclamation, a disaster emergency in any area of the state pursuant to section 24-33.5-704 (4), C.R.S., the Division shall contact each affected school facility in any area of the state to assess any facility needs resulting from the declared disaster emergency as soon as possible following the Governor's declaration.
 The Division must report its findings to the Capital Construction Assistance Board as soon as possible following its outreach.